Camera

 GetRenderCFrame

-VR head transformations are not applied to the Camera.CFrame property.
-For this reason, it is best practice to use Camera:GetRenderCFrame() to obtain the 'true' CFrame of a player's view.
+This function returns the actual CFrame of the Camera as it is rendered, including the impact of VR (VR head transformations are not applied to the Camera.CFrame property, so it is best practice to use Camera:GetRenderCFrame() to obtain the "true" CFrame of a player's view).

-For example, when using VR the Camera is actually rendered at the following CFrame:
+For example, when using VR, the Camera is actually rendered at the following CFrame:

 local UserInputService = game:GetService("UserInputService")